 - Prof. Dr. Rolf van Dick, Goethe University Frankfurt, Germany

-About the “Intercultural Management” Research Group at HEIG-VD
+About the “Intercultural Management” Group at HEIG-VD

 As a multi-cultural and multi-disciplinary team, our aim is to enable managers, engineers and entrepreneurs to connect and collaborate across cultures to create social and economic value.
 Our area of expertise is intercultural management in the context of emerging markets and namely cross-border mergers and acquisitions, headquarters - subsidiary relationships, internationalization of SMEs and startups, and international entrepreneurship development.